 The job market

-Students majoring in Speech and Hearing Sciences typically pursue a master's degree (M.A.) if they wish to be qualified for the majority of
+Students majoring in Speech, Language and Hearing Sciences typically pursue a master's degree (M.A.) if they wish to be qualified for the majority of

 speech languagepathologist and speech therapy positions.
 Speech LanguagePathologists work in education, specialized clinics, healthcare systems, nursing homes, or private practice.
 Students who wish to have careers in audiology pursue either an Au.D. or Ph.D. to be qualified for most positions in their field.